 Allow the beetroot to cool.

 While eating cooking and eating beetroot straight away is a great way of using it, beetroot is also one of the more versatile vegetables that can be preserved for longer.
 And it tastes fabulous whichever way you choose to preserve it.
-Here are 5 ways in which beetroot can be preserved.
+Here are the best ways in which beetroot can be preserved.
+We’ll first cover how to preserve raw beetroot and then how to preserve cooked beetroot.

-Leave the Beetroot in the compost or soil
+Leave the raw Beetroot in the compost or soil

 Most root vegetables, beetroot included, can be left in the soil or compost over the winter.
 So long as you follow a few rules.
 You can usually leave beetroot in the ground, or the pot that you’ve grown it in unless you want the pot for something else.
 You can plant beetroot as late as July, giving you autumnal crops.
 Pick beetroot as you need it, BUT if you’re leaving beetroot “in situ”, then you should make sure that it is well-drained, and that the roots don’t get damaged by hard frosts, which will affect the beetroot much more if the ground is wet.
 If you are leaving beetroot in the ground, then cover with straw or some other insulator and your beetroot is likely to last until March!